How To Apply For A Patent, Trademark Or Copyright

 While there is much information online about these application processes, what looks simple can actually be complex.
 For the ordinary person who does not have years of experience and has not witnessed outcomes of litigation in all these areas, there are many opportunities to make mistakes.
 Some applicants commit errors that make them lose the chance for a favorable outcome.

-Attorney Roland Tong has helped countless clients protect their intellectual property through and beyond the application process.
+Roland Tong, Attorney and Partner of Manning, & Kass, Ellrod, Ramirez, Trester LLP has helped countless clients protect their intellectual property through and beyond the application process.
 His skills and knowledge allow him to cut through the many forms and procedures efficiently and in a customized way, suitable to each applicant, type of intellectual property and intended purpose.

 Application Processes For Each Type Of Intellectual Property